snus-kin/weather-wrapper/README.md

 Without any options, display today's simple forecast for your default location

 # TODO
-- [ ] read defaults from config file including default city
+- [x] read defaults from config file including default city
+  - [ ] expand to work with more options
-- [ ] make only one curl request when combining -0, -1, -2
+- [x] make only one curl request when combining -0, -1, -2
 - [ ] weather and moon should probably be permitted together, outputs concatenated